alpha-build/alpha-build/README.md

 ## Detailed comparison: AlphaBuild vs Make vs Pre-commit vs Tox/Nox vs Bazel vs Pants

-ost small and medium popular Python open source projects use Make, Pre-commit and/or Tox/Nox with a crushing majority for formatting, linting and/or testing and/or publishing.
+Most small and medium popular Python open source projects use Make, Pre-commit and/or Tox/Nox with a crushing majority for formatting, linting and/or testing and/or publishing.
 For the same purposes, fewer projects use a bunch of bash scripts or monorepo-style build tools like Bazel (or Pants, Buck, Please).
 Make, pre-commit, nox/tox work pretty well together in the same repo.
 IMHO Pants is the best large monorepo build tool